digitalocean/go-smbios/README.md

 - NetBSD (/dev/mem)
 - OpenBSD (/dev/mem)
 - Solaris (/dev/mem)
+- Windows (GetSystemFirmwareTable)

-At this time, Windows and macOS are not supported, as they do not expose SMBIOS information in the same way as the supported operating systems.
-Pull requests are welcome to add support for these operating systems.
+At this time, macOS is not supported, as it does not expose SMBIOS information in the same way as the supported operating systems.
+Pull requests are welcome to add support for additional operating systems.

 Example
 -------